-This is compared to Bitcoin transaction fees moving as high as $55 at one stage in 2017 and some transactions taking days to be fully processed.
-The Bitcoin network fees have decreased a good amount since these lofty highs, but Bitcoin Cash still rules the roost over them on this front.
-The main way in which they were able to achieve this was through having their block size at 8MB initially, while the block size of Bitcoin was only 1MB.
+The Bitcoin Cash community was able to achieve the price advantage through having its block size at 8MB initially, while the block size of Bitcoin was only 1MB.
 The scalability issues of Bitcoin have turned many investors’ heads to seek out more efficient crypto opportunities.
 The Bitcoin network has famously experienced massive scalability issues, something which has dampened its growth over time, with many becoming disillusioned at its incapability to overcome this.
 In a recent hard fork, Bitcoin Cash even increased their block size further, up to a max of 32MB.

 There were also other aspects of this hard fork that are noteworthy, like some of the original Bitcoin code being reactivated.
 Part of this was the opcode named ‘OP_GROUP’ which could cater for the opening up of the Bitcoin Cash network whereby tokens could be created in the same way as ERC20 tokens with the Ethereum network.
-If this works out, there no doubt would be a rise in the value of this network, with other opcodes also coming into play that could allow them create their own smart contracts.
+If this is to materialize, there will a rise in the value of this network, with other opcodes also coming into play that could allow them create their own smart contracts.
 Finally, the hard fork also sees the upper turn size increased from 40 bytes to 220 bytes, which means that a lot more data is going to be able to be added onto their blockchain.

 The price of Bitcoin Cash has come a long way since the cryptocurrency first came into existence following the Bitcoin hard fork on the 1st of August 2017.

-Since the Bitcoin hard fork in August, there have been a number of controversies that have potentially affected the price of Bitcoin Cash.
+Since the Bitcoin hard fork in August, there has been a number of controversies that have potentially affected the price of Bitcoin Cash.
 In November 2018, many people in the crypto space suspected that Bitcoin Cash may have been part of a “pump and dump” scene, which harmed the reputation of the coin tremendously.

-Most of these comments in fairness were mostly showcasing their happiness of Bitcoin Cash breaking out and hitting all-time highs.
-Most of the time when there is a suspicion of a pump and dump” scheme is taking place.
-There were many who benefitted from the price movements will not be making their positions known in a public arena for all to see.
+While these comments showed the overall happy sensation that the cryptocurrency is moving in the right “price increase” direction, there was a suspicion that a “pump and dump” scheme is taking place.
+There were many who benefitted from the price movements, who made their positions not in the public eye.
 There was zero indication that these influencers had any ulterior motive behind their tweets, but this didn’t stop the community being suspicious and thinking that a pump and dump had taken place.
-There was then a controversy involving a worker at the Coinbase broker.
+There was then a controversy involving a worker at Coinbase.

 In terms of making a Bitcoin Cash price prediction, this is not very straightforward.
 The cryptocurrency markets are well-known for their high levels of volatility and there are many factors, both internal and external that are going to impact the prices.
 Some of the positive aspects about Bitcoin Cash that could lead to growth include the scalability options that Bitcoin has been experiencing.
 If these issues continue, more and more people will likely convert over to Bitcoin Cash.
 Mining Bitcoin Cash is now becoming more lucrative than mining Bitcoin, so if more and more miners switch over, this could lead to growth.
 The fact that Bitcoin Cash is linked with Bitcoin will give investors a feeling of trust as they know that it’s going to be a token built from a strong base.